google-github-actions/auth/README.md

     [`constraints/iam.allowServiceAccountCredentialLifetimeExtension`
     organization policy][orgpolicy-creds-lifetime] is enabled.

-    Note: In order to support Domain-Wide Delegation via Workload Identity Federation, you must grant the external identity ("principalSet") `roles/iam.serviceAccountTokenCreator` in addition to
+    In order to support Domain-Wide Delegation via Workload Identity Federation, you must grant the external identity ("principalSet") `roles/iam.serviceAccountTokenCreator` in addition to
     `roles/iam.workloadIdentityUser`.
 The default Workload Identity setup will only grant the latter role.
 If you want to use this GitHub Action with Domain-Wide Delegation, you must manually add the "Service Account Token Creator" role onto the external identity.

+    You will also need to customize the `access_token_scopes` value to correspond to the OAuth scopes required for the API(s) you will access.

 ### Generating ID tokens